gvwilson/thirdbit/src/fiction/makers-return/index.md

 but as their speed increased
 the sound of them clattering on the hull grew louder and louder.

-"I'm scared,"
+"Are you scared?"
-André said through the speaker in Violet's headrest.
+André asked through the speaker in Violet's headrest.
 For once the sneer was missing from his voice.

-"Me too."
 She swallowed hard.
+"Yup,
-"It'll be over soon."
+But it'll be over soon."

 Red lines sprouted on the screen until they were as thick as Violet's hair.
 The clatter on the hull rose to a crescendo,